 Understanding your role as a tenant

-Once you have decided you would like to make an offer on a property you will be asked to pay an administration fee of £258 inclusive of VAT, complete referencing application forms and show us ID for us to copy and retain on file.
-When the referencing process has been completed to the Landlord’s satisfaction you will be asked to put down a deposit (usually equivalent to six weeks’ rent) and will be given the tenancy agreement to approve and sign.
+Once you have decided you would like to make an offer on a property you will be asked to pay a holding deposit equivalent to one week’s rent, complete referencing application forms and show us ID for us to copy and retain on file.
+When the referencing process has been completed to the Landlord’s satisfaction you will be asked to put down a deposit (usually equivalent to five weeks rent) and will be given the tenancy agreement to approve and sign.
 The agreement will include: